StEga03/assignment-amori/README.md

 ## Optimization Considerations

 - Optimizations include implementing caching strategies to reduce database load, optimizing database queries to improve response times, and considering horizontal scaling to accommodate growth in user traffic and data volume.
+- Utilizing Message Queues (MQ) can significantly enhance the efficiency of REST APIs by supporting an optimistic approach, eliminating the need to wait for a response from OpenAI.
+- Improved prompting templates to enhance responses using conversation history.